 Some of the characters are also just disposable.
 Which is inevitable in a way, but it felt like the movie set them all up for little reason.
 A few, like Keegan-Michael Key’s smart ass Coyle and Thomas Jane’s twitchy Baxley, are there for comic relief, but a few others, like Alfie Allen’s bland Lynch and Augusto Aguilera forgettable Nettles, are just wastes of screen space.
 Trevante Rhodes and Olivia Munn do the best they can with underwritten characters, but the movie is mostly left up to Boyd Holbrook and rising young star Jacob Tremblay to carry us through.

 The story takes no time to get rolling.
 Within 5 seconds of the opening credits, a ship crashes into earth with a Predator on it and the hero is off to the races.
 An asshole government agent, played very well by Sterling K. Brown, figures out about the alien and begins systematically covering things up.
 This leads to Boyd Holbrook’s character, McKenna, being introduced to a group of dysfunctional soldiers and going after a Predator.

 The rest is a series of silly, but fun events that will keep most audiences entertained.
 There are plenty of clever gags and one liners.
 There are tons of action sequences.
 I can’t really remember what happened in any of them, but I remember that they were bloody fun.
 Honestly, I’ve already forgot most of what I saw a few days ago.
 I know I laughed and smiled at some of the B movie madness on display, but I don’t really recall the specifics.
-Which is why I would say that you should probably skip seeing this in theaters and check it out on Blu Ray if you’re a big ‘Predator’ fan.
+Check it out on Blu Ray if you’re a big ‘Predator’ fan.
 If you don’t care for monster movies at all, then this one is not going to change your mind.